publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 >     “(a) __In General.—__

->     For purposes of section 1903(f)(1)(B) \[probably means subsec. (f)(1)(B) of this section\], for payments made before, on, or after the date of the enactment of this Act \[Nov.
-5, 1990\], a State described in subparagraph (B) may use, in determining the ‘highest amount which would ordinarily be paid to a family of the same size’ (under the State’s plan approved under part A of title IV of such Act \[probably means part A of subchapter IV of this chapter\]) in the case of a family consisting only of one individual and without regard to whether or not such plan provides for aid to families consisting only of one individual, an amount reasonably related to the highest money payment which would ordinarily be made under such a plan to a family of two without income or resources.
+>     For purposes of section 1903(f)(1)(B) \[probably means section 1903(f)(1)(B) of the Social Security Act, [42 U.S.C.
+1396b(f)(1)(B)][/us/usc/t42/s1396b/f/1/B]\], for payments made before, on, or after the date of the enactment of this Act \[Nov.
+5, 1990\], a State described in subparagraph (B) may use, in determining the ‘highest amount which would ordinarily be paid to a family of the same size’ (under the State’s plan approved under part A of title IV of such Act \[probably means [42 U.S.C.
+601][/us/usc/t42/s601] et seq.\]) in the case of a family consisting only of one individual and without regard to whether or not such plan provides for aid to families consisting only of one individual, an amount reasonably related to the highest money payment which would ordinarily be made under such a plan to a family of two without income or resources.

 >     “(b) __States Covered.—__

->     Subsection (a) shall only apply to a State the State plan of which (under title XIX of the Social Security Act \[this subchapter\]) as of June 1, 1989, provided for the policy described in such paragraph.
+>     Subsection (a) shall only apply to a State the State plan of which (under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\]) as of June 1, 1989, provided for the policy described in such paragraph.
 For purposes of the previous sentence, a State plan includes all the matter included in a State plan under section 2373(c)(5) of the Deficit Reduction Act of 1984 \[[Pub.
 L. 98–369][/us/pl/98/369], set out as a note under [section 1396a of this title][/us/usc/t42/s1396a]\] (as amended by section 9 of the Medicare and Medicaid Patient and Program Protection Act of 1987 \[[Pub.
 L. 100–93][/us/pl/100/93]\]).”

  __Day Habilitation and Related Services__